 Edge Enabler Client performs the functionalities like configuration information retrieval from the edge enabler server and discovering of the edge application servers available in Edge Data Network.
 The Edge Data Network is a local Data Network.
 Edge Application Server(s) and the Edge Enabler Server are contained within the EDN.

 The UE is initially provisioned with the configurations required to connect to the Edge Data Network.
 Upon initial provisioning, the Edge Enabler Client of the UE registers with the selected Edge Enabler Server(s) from the list of provisioned Edge Enabler Server(s).
 Edge Enabler Client consumes service offered by the Edge Enabler Server, e.g. discovering Edge Application Servers in an area of interest.
 The procedure enables initialization or update of the Edge Enabler Client context information at the Edge Enabler Server.
 The Edge Enabler Client sends Edge Enabler Client registration request to the Edge Enabler Server.
 Edge Application Server discovery enables Edge Enabler Clients to obtain information about available Edge Application Servers of interest.
 The identification of the Edge Application Servers is based on matching query filters or Application Client Profiles provided in the request.

+For the UE identifier, the operator or the third party may allocate a GPSI as specified in TS 23.501 and TS 23.003 to the UE.
+As specified in TS 23.558, a new edge enabler layer is defined.
+In order to identify the UE's Edge Enabler Client, the UE uses Edge Enabler client ID as the client identifier at the edge enabler layer.
+And the Edge Enabler client ID may be used along with GPSI.
+Then the EEC uses two different identifiers towards the EES, EEC ID and UE identifier (could be GPSI)).
+Solutions to this key issue need to clearly state which identifier of the EEC they authenticate.

 5.1.2 Security Threats

 When Registration, Discovery , Deregistration is used without authorization, malicious Edge enabler client receive a list of Services and topology structure within Edge Data Network from Edge Enabler Server discovery response message.
 Received information can reveal Edge Data Network’s topology (e.g. URI, IP address, number of Edge Application Servers, Application Server Functionalities, API type, protocols).
 Malicious Edge Enabler Client may use this information to launch attacks on Edge Data Network or use this information for competitive reasons.

+As specified in TS 23.558[2], after receiving the Edge Enabler Client registration request or registration update request messages, the Edge Enabler Server needs to perform authorization for the client with the EEC ID.
+Two IDs (i.e. EEC ID, UE ID (could be GPSI)) may be sent by the EEC to the EES.
+If there is no verification of this relationship (may be not 1 to 1 relationship) between the EEC ID and GPSI, the use of the identifier EEC ID may cause unauthorized abuse.
+Malicious UE may use EEC ID to enable the EES to obtain service authorization information that belongs to other legitimate UE.

 5.1.3 Potential Security Requirements